New Software for Engineering in Augmented and Virtual Reality

 As in the augmented reality version, engineers and designers can visualize, manipulate and collaborate on CAD models.
 They can easily examine the internal structures of a 3D model by using the cross-section function, selecting individual components or moving, rotating and scaling objects.
 Any changes or markups to the digital 3D model discussed in the session can then be seamlessly integrated into subsequent workflows.

 Basically, the field of application and use case determine the choice of technology.
 In virtual reality the colors are more intense and large 3D models can be visualized, although space in the real world may be limited.
 If users want to merge virtual objects with the real environment or physical prototypes, augmented reality is the right way.
-With ARES and ARES VR, engineers can now combine the best of both worlds.
+With AR 3S and AR 3S VR, engineers can now combine the best of both worlds.